The Ark (Doctor Who): Writing

-Although Lesley Scott is credited as a co-writer, she does not appear to have done any actual work on the scripts.
-Her then-husband, Paul Erickson, requested that she be given a credit, but her name appears on no other related documents.
+The concept of an interstellar ark ship was devised by producer John Wiles, and script editor Donald Tosh collaborated with Paul Erickson, the programme's new screenwriter.
+Erickson's wife, Lesley Scott, is credited as a co-writer, although she does not appear to have done any actual work on the scripts.
+Erickson requested that she be given a credit, but her name appears on no other related documents.
 A Lesley Scott was credited as a contributor to the Dr. Who Annuals published by World Distributors/World International, but it is not clear whether this is the same person.